 Receive NMEA 2000 data with iNavX

-ngw1It is now possible to connect a N2K system (¹) to iNavX, on iPhone or iPad.
+ngw1It is now possible to connect a N2K system (¹) at iNavX, on iPhone or iPad.

 Indeed, Actisense company, well known for its NMEA interfaces (multiplexers and gateways), designed the NGW-1 ISO, an NMEA 2000 gateway converter to NMEA 0183 and vice versa.
-Connected to a Miniplex-2Wi de ShipModul ou un WLN10 device, the converted data will be sent via WiFi to iNavX.
+Connected to a Miniplex-2Wi by ShipModul ou un WLN10 device, the data thus converted will be sent via WiFi to iNavX.

-A NMEA 2000 system generally has GPS receiver and other instruments.
+A NMEA system 2000 system generally has GPS receiver and other instruments.

 schema nmea2000